Bainbridge Township, Ohio: Geography

 The township covers a total area of 25 sqmi.

 No municipalities are located in Bainbridge Township, although the census-designated place of Bainbridge is located in the center of the township.

 Name and history

 Named for Commodore William Bainbridge, it is the only Bainbridge Township statewide.
 The village of Bainbridge, Ohio, is located in Ross County, in Southern Ohio.

 The first residents of Bainbridge were the McConougheys, who came from Blandford, Massachusetts.
 Many other settlers followed.
 In 1817, Bainbridge Township was established.
 The first housing subdivision, Lake Lucerne, opened in 1922.
 It is still one of the largest in Bainbridge.

 The Geauga County Public Library opened a branch in Bainbridge in 1965.
 Initially located in a small storefront, the Bainbridge Library was expanded considerably upon moving to a new building.

-In spring 2005, students at Kenston High School compiled the Bainbridge Historical Society's historical photographs into a browsable website.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.